meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 ### Topology and Sampling

 Chapter 4 introduced the topological representation of temporal structures.
 Sampling creates a specific type of topology—a partitioning of the timeline into intervals associated with discrete samples.

-The operations defined on topologies can be applied to sampling topologies, allowing for complex temporal manipulations within a unified mathematical framework.
+The operations defined on topologies can be applied to sampling topologies, allowing for complex temporal manipulations.

 ### Projection and Sampling